lirantal/asciidoc-book-starter/README.md

 Book generation:
 - No need for a local installation of Asciidoctor, as the book generation is done via Docker.
 - No need for special CI setup, as the book generation is done via Docker.
-- Docker-based scripts to generate the book in various formats, including PDF, HTML and EPUB.
+- Docker-based scripts to generate the book in various formats, including PDF, HTML and ePUB.

 ## Getting Started with AsciiDoc Book Starter